Healthy Habits for 2026: Simple New Year Resolutions You Can Actually Keep

 This year, we're trading guilt-ridden resolutions for a strategy grounded in the science of habit formation.
 We will focus on consistency over intensity, progress over perfection, and building a routine that serves your long-term health—not just a short-term goal.

-Why Most New Year’s Resolutions Fall Short (and How to Avoid the Trap)
+Why Do New Year's Resolutions Fail? (and How to Avoid the Trap)

 Before building a successful system for change, it's crucial to understand why the traditional approach so often fails.
 The typical New Year's resolution is practically designed for failure, built on a foundation of unrealistic expectations and flawed psychology.